 Carbohydrates make glucose for energy and fuel the body.
 White rice is a bland carbohydrate to add to your dog's diet when they have ulcers.
 Do not add any seasoning to the rice; just cook it as directed on the package.
 However, you can add nonfat, low-sodium chicken or beef bullion without onions or garlic in place of the water to add some protein to the rice.
 This will also make it a little tastier for your dog and may entice them to eat.

 Lean boiled meats provide protein for your pet and are gentle on their stomach too.
 You can boil chicken breasts or lean hamburger in water and then drain off the liquid and offer equal portions of the meat and white rice.
 For a quick meal on days when you're in a rush, offer your dog baby food made from chicken.
 It is made with no seasonings or preservatives and is designed to be gentle on the digestive system.
 If a baby can eat it and digest it easily, it should certainly agree with your dog.

-Cottage cheese and yogurt contain protein and calcium for your pet.
-Low-fat plain yogurt has approximately 448 milligrams of calcium and 13 grams of protein.
-Nonfat plain yogurt contains approximately 350 milligrams of calcium and 8 grams of protein each in a 1-cup serving.
+Is yogurt good for ulcers?
+Plain dairy products, such as yogurt, can be helpful when your dog has an ulcer for a few reasons.
+For one thing, cottage cheese and yogurt contain protein and calcium for your pet.
+Additionally, low-fat plain yogurt has approximately 448 milligrams of calcium and 13 grams of protein.
+Nonfat plain yogurt contains approximately 350 milligrams of calcium and 8 grams of protein in a 1-cup serving.